Balbir89/stock-market-sentiment-analysis/README.md

 - **Mean Squared Error (MSE):** 0.0000
 - **R-squared (R²):** 1.0000

-These results indicate a near-perfect fit on the provided dataset, suggesting that the model captures the relationship between sentiment and stock price exceptionally well.
-However, such perfect scores are unusual in real-world financial modeling and may indicate data leakage or overly simplistic modeling assumptions.
+The model shows perfect prediction on the dataset — highly accurate but may indicate overfitting or data leakage.

 ---